troyhill/TTFF/README.md

 # Estimating flow across Tamiami Trail

-The Tamiami Trail Flow Formula (TTFF) provides weekly flow targets for water moving across Tamiami Trail through three water management structures: S12C, S12D, and S333.
+The Tamiami Trail Flow Formula provides weekly flow targets for water moving across Tamiami Trail through the S12A-D and S333 water management structures.
 This page and the accompanying R package compare different approaches to modeling flow.
-These approaches use data from a network of stage, potential evapotranspiration (PET), and rainfall gauges in WCA 3A and Everglades National Park.
+These approaches use data from a network of stage, potential evapotranspiration, and rainfall gauges in Water Conservation Area 3A and Everglades National Park.
 Estimates from each model for the current week are shown immediately below, followed by descriptions of the individual approaches.

 &nbsp;